So here is my second Income and Traffic Report at Soukaina Collections, as part of my new “Crochet Blogging Tips” section on the blog.

 I’ve had a couple of sales in the shop and also created a new coupon (Buy 2 Get 2 Free).
 Most of the money I’ve made was from running sales.
 They seem to work well, so I’ll stick to it, especially at this time of the year.

 Amazon: I didn’t do anything special to promote my affiliate links.
-All I do is adding my affiliate links in the blog post, when I tell my readers what materials they’ll need to crochet the pattern.
-As an example, when I tell my readers that they need a hook for example, I just add the affiliate link with an automatically generated picture of the hook.
-When they click on the link, they’ll go to Amazon and when they buy, I get an affiliate commission (at no extra cost for the buyer).
+All I do is adding my affiliate links in the blog post when I tell my readers what materials they’ll need to crochet the pattern.
+As an example, when I tell my readers that they need a hook, I just add the affiliate link with an automatically generated picture of the hook.
+When they click on the link, they’ll go to Amazon and if they buy, I’ll make an affiliate commission (at no extra cost for the buyer).

 I almost doubled my traffic this month.
 Wow.
-The reason is that now I have eighteen blog posts, so Google send me some love.
+The reason is that now I have eighteen blog posts, so Google is sending me some love.
 Plus the more I post the more I can promote on Social media, especially Facebook and Pinterest.

-All free crochet send me lots of love.
+All free crochet also sent me a lot of traffic.
 People like my crochet baby dress pattern, my crochet hats and my new ear warmer.
 I need to create more dresses and even some sets.
 I believe traffic will double when I do that.